|

 pouncing frost paint onto glass surface, how to frost glass, pamela groppe art

-Reload paint on to the sponge applicator as needed to cover entire surface.
+Reload paint onto the sponge applicator as needed to cover the entire surface.

 Frost finish on Wine Glasses